dome9/cloud-bots/bots/Bots.md

       and the SSL statement.
       if no policy in the bucket, an SSL policy will add to the bucket
 Limitations: none

+## secretsmanager_enable_encryption
+What it does: Enables data-at-rest encryption using KMS CMK (Customer Master Key). <br>
+Usage: AUTO secretsmanager_enable_encryption <kms-key-id> <br>
+EXAMPLE: secretsmanager_enable_encryption aaaaaaaa-bbbb-cccc-dddd-eeeeeeee <br>
+Notes: <br>
+secretsmanagers can be encrypted by a symmetric key only. <br> As a security best practice, we recommend to encrypt it with CMK.
+The bot will throw an error for aws-managed keys. <br>
+The provided key must be in the same region as the secret. <br>
+Required permissions: "secretsmanager:UpdateSecret", "kms:GenerateDataKey", "kms:Decrypt".

 ## sg\_delete